 The scheme would be available for the country’s 7,600 kilometer coastline and the corresponding exclusive economic zone which refers to the 200 nautical miles in the sea from the base line.

 The government has set a target of 175 GW of renewable energy capacity by 2022, which includes 100 GW of solar, 60 GW of wind power, 10 GW of biomass-fired power and 5 GW of small hydro power.

 Just an hour before the Election Commission declared the dates for assembly elections in Bihar on Wednesday, the Union minister for power Piyush Goyal announced the allocation of a coal linkage for state-run NTPC’s 1,320 MW Barh thermal power project in the state.
 This will halve the unit’s generating cost to Rs 2/unit.
 Additionally, Goyal also announced allocation of Rs 1,850 crore to improve the power situation in the poll-bound state.

-- Coal India upbeat on thermal-based power generation Read more
+- Coal India signs MoU with NLC for 5,000 mw power generation Read more